kapvipoor/VFrame/notes/Screen Space Reflections.md

 # Screen Space Reflections
 ## Current State
 * SSR currently works for differed pipeline only
+* The SSR buffer is then bullerd for sampling rough surfaces (experimental).
+This is not correctly done at the moment and is turning out to be too expensive.
-* The composition of SSR into the color buffer does not go through tone-mapping at the moment
+* The composition of SSR into the color buffer goes through tone-mapping
-* There are Moire artifacts currently in the implementation potentially due to high normal map and color buffer resolution.
-Might also experiment with reducing SSR resolution as well.
-* There are issue with SSR aliasing as well.
-* There is a lot of spatio-temporal flickering which I am currently assuming is related to Moire artifacts and will have a look at it once i have fixed them
 * Might incorporate some Fresnel effect

 ## Challenges